 The Lucerne region has lots of summer toboggans (sled style), including the longest near Mt Pilatus at 1.3 km.
 They are near alpine playgrounds and other amusements like rope parks.
 So a good choice if you want a full day of fun for the kids.

-5. Sattel-Hochstuckli «Stuckli Run» Rodelbahn
+5. Sattel-Hochstuckli «Stuckli Run» Summer Toboggan

 Sattel Hochstuckli is a small mountain with a big amusement center including bouncy castles, trampolines, summer toboggan, summer tubing, and long suspension bridge.
 Plus beautiful trails with activities to keep the kids happily walking.